lambda-orm/lambdaorm-labs/labs/node/11-pull/README.md

-# Node Lab - Match
+# Node Lab - Pull

 **In this laboratory we will see:**

 - How to use λORM CLI commands
 - how to create a project that uses lambda ORM
-- How to synchronize the schema with respect to the data source with the match command
+- How to synchronize the schema with respect to the data source with the pull command

 ## Install lambda ORM CLI